Truncated Variational Expectation Maximization: Discussion

-But also for long-standing standard tasks such as clustering, the here obtained results are of direct theoretical and practical relevance.
-By applying TV-EM to a special case of GMMs (isotropic and equally weighted Gaussians), \citet[][]{LuckeForster2017} have shown, for instance, that the optimization of cluster centers decouples from the optimization of cluster variance for $\KKn$ with just one element (while the same is not true for $|\KKn|>1$).
+But also for long-standing standard tasks such as clustering, the here obtained results can be of direct theoretical and practical relevance.
+By applying TV-EM to a special case of GMMs (isotropic and equally weighted Gaussians), \citet[][]{LuckeForster2019} have shown, for instance, that the optimization of cluster centers decouples from the optimization of cluster variance for $\KKn$ with just one element (while the same is not true for $|\KKn|>1$ or for general GMMs).
 The optimization of cluster centers is then observed to be equivalent to $k$-means.
-The equivalence is notably obtained without the requirement of taking the limit to zero cluster variances \citep[which is the standard textbook procedure to relate GMMs and $k$-means, e.g.,][]{MacKay2003,Barber2012}.
-Furthermore, TV-EM for GMMs provides a free energy objective which is provably (and in this case strictly) increased by $k$-means.
-The objective bounds the GMM log-likelihood from below and is a function of the $k$-means objective, i.e., of the quantization error \citep[see][for details]{LuckeForster2017}.

-Finally, note that Prop.\,8 and Corollary~2 apply in general for any generative model, which (A)~implies that TV-EM generalizations of any previous `hard EM' approach are possible, and which (B)~suggests that free energy results as for $k$-means and GMMs \citep[][]{LuckeForster2017} may be obtained also for other generative models with discrete latents.
+Finally, note that Prop.\,8 applies in general for any generative model, which implies that TV-EM generalizations of any previous `hard EM' approach are possible using TV-EM.